yaobinwen/robin_on_rails/README.md

-# Robin on Rails: Track My Study of Various Software Technologies
+# Robin on Rails: Track My Study of Various Software/Hardware Technologies

+(Last updated on 2022-11-20)

 ## 1. Overview